Thai Forest Tradition: Meditation practices

 The purpose of practice is to attain the deathless (Pali: amata-dhamma), i.e. Nibbāna.
 According to the Thai Forest Tradition's exposition, awareness of the deathless is boundless and unconditioned and cannot be conceptualized, and must be arrived at through mental training which includes states of meditative concentration (Pali: jhana).
-Forest teachers thus directly challenge the notion of "dry insight" (insight without any development of concentration), and teach that nibbāna must be arrived at through mental training which includes deep states of meditative concentration (Pali: jhāna), and "exertion and striving" to "cut" or "clear the path" through the "tangle" of defilements, setting awareness free, and thus allowing one to see them clearly for what they are, eventually leading one to be released from these defilements.
+Forest teachers thus directly challenge the notion of "dry insight" (insight without any development of concentration) and teach that nibbāna must be arrived at through mental training which includes deep states of meditative concentration (Pali: jhāna), and "exertion and striving" to "cut" or "clear the path" through the "tangle" of defilements, setting awareness free, and thus allowing one to see them clearly for what they are, eventually leading one to be released from these defilements.

 Kammaṭṭhāna — The Place of Work

-Kammaṭṭhāna, (Pali: meaning “place of work”) refers to the whole of the practice with the goal of ultimately eradicating defilement from the mind.
+Kammaṭṭhāna, (Pali: meaning “place of work”) refers to the whole of the practice to ultimately eradicate defilement from the mind.

-The practice which monks in the tradition generally begin with are meditations on what Ajahn Mun called the five "root meditation themes": the hair of the head, the hair of the body, the nails, the teeth, and the skin.
-One of the purposes of meditating on these externally visible aspects of the body is to counter the infatuation with the body, and to develop a sense of dispassion.
+The practice that monks in the tradition generally begin with are meditations on what Ajahn Mun called the five "root meditation themes": the hair of the head, the hair of the body, the nails, the teeth, and the skin.
+One of the purposes of meditating on these externally visible aspects of the body is to counter the infatuation with the body and to develop a sense of dispassion.
 Of the five, the skin is described as being especially significant.
-Ajahn Mun writes that "When we get infatuated with the human body, the skin is what we are infatuated with.
+Ajahn Mun writes, "When we get infatuated with the human body, the skin is what we are infatuated with.
 When we conceive of the body as being beautiful and attractive, and develop love, desire, and longing for it, it's because of what we conceive of the skin."

 Advanced meditations include the classical themes of contemplation and mindfulness of breathing: